alces-software/clusterware-services/openlava/docs/guides/05-run-jobs.md

  * `-W 120`:

-   How long you will potentially keep the session open for (minutes);
-   the session will be terminated when this time is exceeded
+   How long (in minutes) you will potentially keep the session open for; the session will be terminated when this time is exceeded.

  * `-R "rusage[mem=4096]`: